illyak/DAQ_CLASS/Project_Log.md

 Feb 6, 2020

 Inspirational chat with Prof Tim...
-On board with the Beagle idea with the plug-in cape board with some experimenter parts, like the temp sensor.
-Here is what I think I have to do next (not necessarily in order):
+In agreement with the Beagle idea with the plug-in cape board with some experimenter parts, like the temp sensor.
+Here is what I think are immediate next steps (not necessarily in order):

 - A survey comparison of the single board computers out there.
-    - This is for the sake of completeness.
-Anything running embedded Linux is plenty for this.
+    - Anything running embedded Linux is plenty for reading a sensor and logging data!
 Beagle, Raspberry, they'd all be fine.
-But you want to justify the choice, like due dilligence.
-Goes straight into the final report anyway.
+But you want to justify the choice, like due dilligence, and this reasoning goes straight into the final report anyway.
 - A decision on the hardware.
 Here are some immediate thoughts:
     - As self-contained as possible for the sake of fool-proofing and simplicity.
 No special parts to get lost, nothing to hook up wrong.
-    - Power budget is what you get from the USB connector, so less than 5V 250mA.
+    - Power budget is what you get from the USB connector under teathered operation, so less than 5V 250mA.
     - It'll be a BeagleBone cape outline.
-Need good reason to deviate from that form factor.
     - Has to do something undeniably fun and inherently interesting.
-- Check what other capes are out there so I'm not duplicating previous effort.
+- Check what other capes are out there so I'm not ignorantly duplicating previous effort.
 - Dust off the Beagle and burn a new image on it.
 Play around with it.
 - Start looking at whether the Notebook can run on it or what it would take.
+- Start keeping track of references, maybe as another markup file, of relevant books, websites, projects, etc.